 When you are considering blowing the whistle on fraud or corruption, one of the most important choices you can make is selecting the right qui tam law firm.
-The law firm you choose can help determine how seriously certain federal agencies will take your case, what kinds of evidence you may be asked to gather, as well as how much attention and follow through will be given to your claim.
+The law firm you choose for your qui tam claim can help determine how seriously certain federal agencies will take your case, what kinds of evidence you may be asked to gather, as well as how much attention and follow through will be given to your claim.

 Reporting fraud, especially at your own company, is a serious decision.
 Many qui tam relators hesitate to come forward because they worry about possible retaliation, professional harm done during the course of their claim, or derailing their own goals by undertaking a lengthy legal process.
 The right qui tam law firm can help address your concerns and ensure that your rights, rewards, and protections as a whistleblower are adequately looked after.

 Cover your bases and address your specific concerns about becoming a whistleblower before you speak up.
 Contact a qualified qui tam lawyer today for a free, confidential consultation.
 Our team at Tycko & Zavareei LLP can help answer any questions you might have, as well as walk you through the reporting process so you know what to expect.
 Don’t let your worries stop you from doing the right thing and collecting a possible reward.

 Qui tam law is an area of federal and state law that empowers whistleblowers to report fraud and theft of government funds.
 In qui tam law, a private individual can act as a qui tam relator, or whistleblower, and bring an action on behalf of the government.